 Of the many members of society, orphans are among the most vulnerable.
 This is particularly true in countries where there is little social support and where services are largely inadequate.

 The noble values which Islam has laid out can be summarily understood by looking at the importance the religion has given to looking after orphans.

 Alhamdulillah, Ummah Welfare Trust supports thousands of orphans, helping safeguard their iman and providing them a chance where there one was not.

-Orphans are supported in Albania, Bangladesh, Burma, Chechnya, India, Iraq, Kashmir, Palestine, Philippines, Somalia, Syria, Sudan and Pakistan (including at the UCA).
+Orphans are supported in Albania, Bangladesh, Burma, Chechnya, India, Iraq, Kashmir, Palestine, Philippines, Syria, Sudan and Pakistan (including at the UCA).

 The cost of sponsoring an orphan is £25 per month or £300 per annum (except for Syria and Iraq, where the cost is £34 per month).
 This amount helps cover the child’s food, health and education costs.